 Most recently, John was chief business officer of Compendia Bioscience through its acquisition by Life Technologies.
 He helped launch the company in 2006 with co-founders from the University of Michigan and served as its interim chief executive officer.
 In this role, he assembled the management team, secured initial funding and acquired the company’s initial round of customers.
 Previously, John had been president and chief executive officer of Genetics Squared, an Ann Arbor start-up focused on developing personalized oncology drugs and diagnostics.

-David Zacks, M.D., Ph.D., Co-Founder and Chief Science Officer
+David Zacks, M.D., Ph.D., Interim CEO, Co-Founder and Chief Science Officer

 Dr. Zacks is an associate professor of ophthalmology and a clinician-scientist at the University of Michigan, Kellogg Eye Center.
 For over the past 15 years his research has focused on the molecular regulatory mechanisms controlling photoreceptor death or survival in retinal disease.
 Dr. Zacks is a pioneer and recognized thought leader in the field of retinal neuroprotection and photoreceptor cells physiology.
 He has demonstrated that the Fas pathway is largely responsible for cell death and has discovered unique molecules that block the Fas receptor and preserve photoreceptors.